 Details to be determined in the first few days of class.
-I plan to make two different types of online office hours available:
+Online office hours will be available in following ways:

 - Online virtual class session: this will be held at a regularly scheduled and announced time (connection information available through Canvas).
-I typically cover some prepared course material; most of the session is recorded and made available to students who could not attend in real-time. - Office hours by appointment: some general availability will be set aside and made available.
+I typically cover some prepared course material; most of the session is recorded and made available to students who could not attend in real-time. - Office hours by email/phone/Zoom: one designated hour each day will be set aside as office hour.
+During this time, I'll be available for near-immediate response by Canvas message or email; if questions come up that require real-time conversation, I will also be available by phone or Zoom during this time.